-Document # RE 7.701 Title: General Requirements of Informed Consent Effective Date:
+Document # Title: Effective Date:

-General Acquirements of Informed Consent February 1, 2023
+RE 7.701 General Requirements of Informed Consent

+• November 19, 2024

 Pages: 5 Responsibility of: Date Approved:

 Research Ethics Board

-February 1, 2023
+November 19, 2024

 POLICY STATEMENT

 The Board recognizes that consent to participate in research should be a process of communication rather than merely a signature on a document, but does require documented evidence that an approved consenting process has been followed.
 Unless specifically waived by the Board for special circumstances, consent must be obtained from all potential participants who are legally competent or, in the face of incompetency, from their legally authorized representatives.
 No subject will be involved in any aspect of the research before giving informed consent.